- Saving Princess Toadstool for the very first time in the original Super Mario Bros..

 - A Koopa Troopa's reaction to losing its shell.
 It chases after it in panic and becomes depressed if you steal or destroy it.

-- Some of the character reactions to getting a bogey or a double bogey in the Mario Golf series is sometimes very depressing to watch.
-Especially in Mario Golf Toadstool Tour and Mario Golf World Tour.
+- Some of the character reactions to getting a bogey or a double bogey in the Mario Golf series are sometimes very depressing to watch.
+Especially in Mario Golf: Toadstool Tour and Mario Golf: World Tour.
+To wit:

-- Mario reacts by running in circles and covering his eyes crying.
-Until he trips on the ground and admits his loss.
+- In Toadstool Tour, Mario reacts by running in circles and covering his eyes crying, until he trips on the ground and accepts his loss.
+In World Tour, he sobs quietly before getting hit on the head by a Koopa shell, turning into Small Mario in the process.

-- Toadette yells and then falls on the ground and begins sobbing.
-A yellow and green toad quickly run up to her and try to calm her down.
-Toadette doesn't take her losing very well, and quickly pushes both toads out of the way and runs away crying.
+- Toadette yells in shock and then falls on the ground and begins sobbing.
+A Yellow and Green Toad quickly run up to her and try to calm her down.
+However, Toadette doesn't take her loss very well, and quickly pushes both Toads out of the way and runs away crying.

 - This Tear Jerker has more to do with the final issue of Nintendo Power, but it also concerns Mario.
 Remember the cover of the first issue◊?
 Readers of this magazine for the past 25 years will likely shed a nostalgic tear or two as the final issue's cover◊ pays homage to the first.